A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: Numerical experiments

-for any vectors $\mathbf{a}$ and $\mathbf{b}$ and the weights $\lambda\in(0,1)$, the norm of the resulting embedding is generally no greater than the larger norm of the two vectors being combined.
+for any vectors $\mathbf{a}$ and $\mathbf{b}$ and the weights $\tau\in(0,1)$, the norm of the resulting embedding is generally no greater than the larger norm of the two vectors being combined.
 If the two vectors have equal norm and are not aligned, the norm of the combination is strictly smaller, explaining the contraction toward the origin.
+Repeating this process for many components typically drives the embedding toward the origin, explaining why multi-component GMDs cluster near the center.

 In the following, the training set of the GMD autoencoder will include not only the IGMS but also the TGMS, which would significantly adapt and improve its representation capability.